approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 This quick start guide has taken you through the steps of adding Google reCAPTCHA V3 into Approov in the shapes demonstration web app.

-You can follow exactly the same steps to add Approov with Google reCAPTCHA V3 into your own web app.
+You can follow the same approach to add Approov with Google reCAPTCHA V3 into your own web app.

 ### API Domains

-Remember you need to [add](https://approov.io/docs/latest/approov-usage-documentation/#enable-web-protection-for-an-api) all of the API domains that you wish to protect with Google reCAPTCHA V3 in an Approov token without forgetting to enable the web protection with the `-allowWeb` flag.
+Remember the `-allowWeb` flag whenever you [register](https://approov.io/docs/latest/approov-usage-documentation/#enable-web-protection-for-an-api) an API with Approov that will be accessed from a web-app.

 ### Changing Your API Backend

 The Shapes example app uses the API endpoint `https://shapes.approov.io/v2/shapes` hosted on Approov's servers and you can see the code for it in this [Github repo](https://github.com/approov/quickstart-nodejs-koa_shapes-api).

-If you want to integrate Approov into your own web app you will need to [integrate](https://approov.io/docs/latest/approov-usage-documentation/#backend-integration) an Approov token check on its backend.
+If you want to integrate Approov into your own web app you will need to [integrate](https://approov.io/docs/latest/approov-usage-documentation/#backend-integration) an Approov token check in the backend.
 Since the Approov token is simply a standard [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) this is usually straightforward.

-Check this [Backend integration](https://approov.io/docs/latest/approov-integration-examples/backend-api/) examples that provide a detailed walk-through for specific programming languages and frameworks.
+Check the [Backend integration](https://approov.io/docs/latest/approov-integration-examples/backend-api/) examples that provide a detailed walk-through for specific programming languages and frameworks.

 [TOC](#toc-table-of-contents)

-## SECURITY HEADERS
+## CONTENT SECURITY POLICY

-If your app is not using any Security Headers we strongly recommend you to take the time to add them.

-You can check how your web app ranks in terms of security headers [here](https://securityheaders.com).

-### Content Security Policy

-If your web app is not using yet the [Content Security Policy](https://content-security-policy.com/) header we strongly recommend you to add one.

 In the `content-src` policy of your current web app you will need to add the domains for Approov: